robstermarinho/small_task_list_laravel/README.md

 # Scopic Task List App

 This is a small task list application in Laravel that allows users to authenticate, create a list of tasks and perform CRUD operations.
-Additionally, it has small role-based access control.
-This app provides:
+Additionally, it has a small role-based access control.
+This app provides some features:

-  - list of tasks, add, edit and delete items
+  - A list of tasks, add, edit and delete items
-  - change state of the task (AJAX)
+  - Change state of the task (AJAX)
-  - role-based access control: admin|regular
+  - Role-based access control: admin|regular
-  - admin user has total control
+  - Admin user has total control
-  - XML and XML export
+  - Exporting the list to XML and XML
 ## Getting Started

 ### Install components
-To install all components, run the following command in the root directory of your project:
+Run the following command in the root directory of your project to install all components needed to the application:

 ```sh
 composer update
 ```

 Create a `.env` file in the root directory of your project.
-Add environment-specific variables for APP_KEY to connect the database and email settings.
+Add some environment-specific variables like APP_KEY, database connection and email settings.
 For example:

 ```